Carex tuckermanii

 Carex tuckermanii, commonly known as Tuckerman's sedge, is a species of true sedge in the family Cyperaceae.
-It is a perennial plant native to North America.
+It is a perennial plant native to North America.It owes its name to Edward Tuckerman, who was the first botanist to organize the genus Carex into natural groupings.

+Description

+Carex tuckermanii is a tussock-forming plant, which can grow up to 48 inches in height.
+Leaves are basal and alternate, and usually grow longer than the stem.
+The basal part of the stem is sheathed, and is usually purplish in colour.
+Spikes are staminate or pistillate, the pistillate spikes developing clusters of achenes in late spring to summer.

+Distribution and habitat

+Carex tuckermanii favours a wetland habitat, such as lake edges, swamps and marshes.

 Conservation status

-Carex tuckermanii is listed as endangered in Illinois, Maryland, Massachusetts, and New Jersey.
+Although Carex tuckermanii is listed as a least-concern species worldwide, it is now endangered in Illinois, Maryland, Massachusetts, and New Jersey.
 It is also listed as a special concern species in Connecticut.